 When and where - 20May2023, 09.00 for the 5k, 09.45 for the longer-k, Veterans Memorial Park (John F Kennedy Drive, Bay City, MI)

-What you get - dog tag that will be personalized, the option to add a wicked cool shirt or shorts or both, some exercise, and, most importantly, the satisfaction of supporting two groups designed to help veterans.
+What you get - dog tag that will be personalized, the option to add a wicked cool shirt, some exercise, and, most importantly, the satisfaction of supporting two groups designed to help veterans.
 If you do not want another chain to go with your medal (ex. you did last year's events and you want to keep all your dogtags on one chain), feel free to return the chain to me on race day.